Police: Driver's Onboard Camera Captures Him Shooting At Another Driver 11 Times On I-95

 The video was provided by Popper for the purposes of this investigation.

-Popper voluntarily turned himself in to the Florida Highway Patrol but has since bonded out.MORE NEWS: Miami Weather: Arctic Air Moving In For Weekend Freeze
+Popper voluntarily turned himself in to the Florida Highway Patrol but has since bonded out.MORE NEWS: COVID-19 Vaccine Site Finder

 He faces charges including aggravated felony assault with a firearm.